L1-L2 messaging

 -

-An L1 contract initiates a message to an L2 contract on Starknet.
-It does so by calling the
+An L1 contract induces a message to an L2 contract on Starknet by calling the

 sendMessageToL2